drastik/com.drastikbydesign.stripe/README.md

 GOOD TO KNOW
 ------------
-The stripe-php package has been added to this project & no longer needs to be
+* The stripe-php package has been added to this project & no longer needs to be
 downloaded separately.
-There are multiple versions of this extension available.
-This is:
-4.5:  Extension for CiviCRM 4.4 & 4.5.
-You do not need the civicrm_stripe CMS module for 4.2 & up
+* You do not need the civicrm_stripe CMS module for 4.2 & up
+* There will no longer be branches for each version.
+THe branches will be:
+  * Civi's major.minor-dev, and we will create releases (tags) for each new release version.
+    * Example: 4.6-dev.

 AUTHOR INFO
 -----------